 ReNew Ontario 2005-2010 is a \$30-billion-plus strategic infrastructure investment plan to modernize, upgrade and expand Ontario's public infrastructure.
-An update to ReNew Ontario was released in July 2007 and is available at www.ontario.ca/mei
+A ReNew Ontario Progress Report was released in July 2007 and is available at www.ontario.ca/mei.